-CDC recommends that people with moderately to severely compromised immune systems receive an additional dose of mRNA COVID-19 vaccine at least 28 days (four weeks) after a second dose of Pfizer-BioNTech COVID-19 vaccine or Moderna COVID-19 vaccine.
-Learn more about additional doses .
+CDC recommends that people with moderately to severely compromised immune systems receive an additional dose of mRNA COVID-19 vaccine at least 28 days (4 weeks) after a second dose of Pfizer-BioNTech COVID-19 vaccine or Moderna COVID-19 vaccine.
+Learn more about additional doses on the CDC website. .

 If you think you or someone in your care is:

 - Experiencing a medical emergency, call 9-1-1 and go to the nearest hospital emergency room right away.